 - Network and data security

-In addition to didactic coursework, students would complete an immersion experience, which consists of collaborative work on a project designed to simulate real-world data application.
+In addition to didactic coursework, students will complete an immersion experience, which consists of collaborative work on a project designed to simulate real-world data application.
 These experiences provide students with the opportunity to establish working credentials and demonstrate their talent in a team-based setting.

 Key Competencies and Objectives